Overview of subscription options

 {% manage_subscription_preferences_url %} only works if your subscription center is enabled:

 • {% manage_subscription_preferences_url %} generates a link to the subscription preferences page.
-This is where a person can manage their subscription preferences for all topics.
+This is where a person can manage their subscription preferences for all topics and channels.
 With our standard links - the two tags above - we would first prompt a person to unsubscribe from the topic of the message; this link allows your recipients to go straight to the subscription preferences page.
 You might do this when you announce a change to preferences, for instance.

 unsubscribe-preferences-tag.png